ijung01/iv-2021/4.final-project/process/ideas.md

 9. Personal research on understanding being bilingual.
 When do I use English vs Korean and what can I understand about myself documenting those usages?
 Does a certain type of personality/emotion/character manifest itself more through a certain language?

 10. When is the most quiest time of the day in the city (considering it as a whole)?
 Looking into the multiple factors that create noise in public spaces (public transporation, human acticity, etc).

+compare colors between different places finding research that has already been done and then using their data (for visulaizing) -traumatic experience "perception of the moment vs remeber every second"